Prrromanssss/DAEC-fullstack/README.md

 4. Writing the data to the database

 *Agent Agregator*:
-1. Consumes expressions from the orchestrator breaks it into tokens and writes it to the RabbitMQ queue for processing by agents
+1. Consumes expressions from the orchestrator, breaks it into tokens and writes it to the RabbitMQ queue for processing by agents
-2. Consumes results from agents, insert them to expression, and send new tokens to agents to calculate
+2. Consumes results from agents, insert them to expression and send new tokens to agents to calculate
 3. Consumes pings from agents, **BUT** I didn’t have time to create any mechanism that would check the pings of each server and if there had been no ping for a long time, kill it.
 (Ping every 200 seconds)

 *Agent*:
 1. Consumes expressions from the Agent Agregator and gives it to its goroutines for calculations.
-2. Consumes results from eachn goroutines and sends it to Agent Agregator
+2. Consumes results from each goroutines and sends it to Agent Agregator
 3. Every agent have 5 goroutines
 4. There are 3 agents